electronstudio/raylib-python-cffi/PYTHON_API_CONVENTIONS.md

     # Do something here!
     # ----------------------------------------------------------------------------------

-# execute the main function
+# Execute the main function
 if __name__ == '__main__':
     main()
 ```